Coordinating Mass coverage should be straightforward.

 This is why we built Clerus

-From our years serving in the Church, we kept seeing the same gap: priests who needed coverage, and brother priests who would have gladly helped — with no simple way to connect.
+From our years serving in the Church — one of us as a priest, one as a hospice chaplain — we kept seeing the same quiet gap: a priest who needed a Mass covered, and brother priests who would have gladly stepped in — with no simple way for them to find each other.
+It was true then.
+With fewer priests covering more ground, that gap is only widening.

-From our years serving in the Church, we kept seeing the same gap: priests who needed coverage, and brother priests who would have gladly helped — with no simple way to connect.
+From our years serving in the Church — one of us as a priest, one as a hospice chaplain — we kept seeing the same quiet gap: a priest who needed a Mass covered, and brother priests who would have gladly stepped in — with no simple way for them to find each other.
+It was true then.
+With fewer priests covering more ground, that gap is only widening.

-From our years serving in the Church, we kept seeing the same gap: priests who needed coverage, and brother priests who would have gladly helped — with no simple way to connect.
+From our years serving in the Church — one of us as a priest, one a hospice chaplain — we kept seeing the same quiet gap: a priest who needed a Mass covered, and brother priests who would have gladly stepped in — with no simple way for them to find each other.
+It was true then.
+With fewer priests covering more ground, that gap is only widening.

-Clerus closes that gap — connecting priests who need coverage with those who are ready to help, so the rest and renewal they need actually becomes possible.
-Not to replace the relationships that make coverage work now; but to give them better infrastructure: a secure, private platform built for how Catholic dioceses actually operate — and for the transition ahead.
+Clerus closes that gap — connecting priests who need coverage with those in the diocese who are ready to help, so the time away they need actually becomes possible.
+Not to replace the relationships that make coverage work now; but to give them better infrastructure: a secure, private platform built for how Catholic dioceses actually operate.

-Clerus closes that gap — connecting priests who need coverage with those who are ready to help, so the rest and renewal they need actually becomes possible.
-Not to replace the relationships that make coverage work now; but to give them better infrastructure: a secure, private platform built for how Catholic dioceses actually operate — and for the transition ahead.
+Clerus closes that gap — connecting priests who need coverage with those in the diocese who are ready to help, so the time away they need actually becomes possible.
+Not to replace the relationships that make coverage work now; but to give them better infrastructure: a secure, private platform built for how Catholic dioceses actually operate.

-Clerus closes that gap — connecting priests who need coverage with those who are ready to help, so the rest and renewal they need actually becomes possible.
-Not to replace the relationships that make coverage work now; but to give them better infrastructure: a secure, private platform built for how Catholic dioceses actually operate — and for the transition ahead.
+Clerus closes that gap — connecting priests who need coverage with those in the diocese who are ready to help, so the time away they need actually becomes possible.
+Not to replace the relationships that make coverage work now; but to give them better infrastructure: a secure, private platform built for how Catholic dioceses actually operate.

 Mass coverage, simplified by Clerus: